JennEYoon/datasciY/areteus/info.md

 Aretaeus.com is taken, but Aretae.us is available!

 Jason have Areteus.com ?
 He pronounced it Arete-i-us.
 We can say Arete-US with silent e.
-Or Are-TUS
+Or Aret-TUS
 Or it could be alternate spelling for Aret-ae-US